solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 As a string, the header is 2 characters, the task ID is 40 characters, the op ID is 16 characters, and the flag byte is 2 characters.

 Note: layer is a legacy term for span.
-It is being replaced but still appears in the code.
+It has been replaced in the code but still appears in event messages as Layer and in the liboboe interface.

 ## Dev environment